 ⛪️ Historical backdrop

-I’m a sucker for a historic giant cathedral, and Speyer delivers.
+I’m a sucker for a giant historic cathedral, and Speyer delivers.
 It and the charming medieval gate on the other end of the market provide great landscapes for your Christmas market photos and add a real sense of history to the experience.

 👨👩👧👦 Great for kids